 Rogaliks can be filled with many different fillings.
 My Mom always made them with apple confiture.
 As a child, I was sure it’s her special secret recipe, and we’re the only lucky people on Earth to have her making this kind of apples!
 Today, I know this preparation was known and used all over Western Ukraine (Kharkiv, Poltava, Kremenchuk, Sumy, etc.) at the very least.

-Fresh apples were washed, peeled, cored, and sliced first.
-Then, apple slices were mixed with sugar and left at room temperature for 1-2 days to soften.
-At the end of the process, apple sliced were swimming in its juice.
-After that, they were slowly brought to simmer and immediately taken off the heat to cool down to room temperature once a day 3-5 times to become a confiture.
+Fresh apples are washed, peeled, cored, and sliced.
+Then mixed with sugar and left at room temperature for 1-2 days to macerate.
+At the end of the process, apple slices are swimming in the sugary apple juice.
+To become a confiture, they are slowly brought to simmer and immediately taken off the heat to cool down to room temperature twice a day 3-5 times.